georgeded/group-2-assignment-1-password-security-analyzer/README.md

 ![New Coverage Result](reports/final_coverability.png)

 ## Statement of individual contributions

-TODO: Write what each group member did.
-Use the following table for that and add additional text under it if you see fit.

 | Member             | Three functions (names with links to the code on the repository) created                                                                 | Initial test (name)                     | Other tests (names)                                                                                     |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------|---------------------------------------------------------------------------------------------------------|